 So, How Many Types of Lease Agreements Are There?

 When it comes to lease agreements, one size doesn’t fit all.
 There are various types to consider, each with its own set of advantages and disadvantages.
-Check out the quick breakdown:
+Check out the quick breakdown:1.
+Fixed-Term Lease Agreement

 This type of lease agreement has a set duration, offering stability for both parties.
 The pros include reliable income and a clear end date.
-However, it lacks flexibility.
+However, it lacks flexibility.2.
+Month-to-Month Lease

-Month-to-month lease offers flexibility with shorter notice periods but such lease agreement may result in unstable income for landlords.
+Month-to-month lease offers flexibility with shorter notice periods but such lease agreement may result in unstable income for landlords.3.
+Commercial Lease

 How To Craft the Perfect Lease Agreement?